 Pillar 2: The 17 Memory Disorder Clinics (MDCs)

-Memory Disorder Clinics are the diagnostic and clinical heart of ADI.
-Florida funds 17 MDCs in 13 of the state's 17 Aging Services Planning Areas, with an aggregate state appropriation of approximately $12.5 million in FY 2025-26.
-They do four things, all without regard to insurance: (1) diagnostic work-ups (cognitive assessment, neuroimaging, lab work); (2) treatment planning, including referral for anti-amyloid therapy candidacy; (3) physician training and continuing education; and (4) research connection to the 1Florida ADRC.
+Memory Disorder Clinics are the diagnostic and clinical heart of ADI, established under Fla.
+Stat. s.
+430.502.
+Florida funds 17 MDCs across 13 service areas, and they do four things, all without regard to insurance: (1) diagnostic work-ups (cognitive assessment, neuroimaging, lab work); (2) treatment planning, including referral for anti-amyloid therapy candidacy; (3) physician training and continuing education; and (4) research connection to the 1Florida ADRC.

 Confirmed Memory Disorder Clinics include the Mayo Clinic Memory Disorder Clinic (Jacksonville), University of Florida Fixel Institute (Gainesville), USF Health Byrd Alzheimer's Center (Tampa), University of Miami Memory Disorders Clinic, Mt.
 Sinai Memory Disorders Center (Miami Beach), Health First Memory Disorders Center (Viera), Florida Hospital / AdventHealth Memory Disorder Clinic (Orlando), Lee Memorial Health System Memory Care (Fort Myers), Sarasota Memorial Hospital Memory Center, Orlando Health Memory Clinic, Tallahassee Memorial HealthCare Memory Disorder Clinic, Pensacola West Florida Memory Disorder Clinic, and several others.
-Verify the closest MDC to your home through DOEA at 1-800-963-5337 before traveling, the roster is periodically refreshed and a few clinics have changed sponsoring institutions.
+The statute at s.
+430.502 names the sites by description rather than by a total, and the roster is periodically refreshed, so verify the closest MDC to your home through DOEA at 1-800-963-5337 before traveling.,

 Pillar 3: The Florida Alzheimer's Center of Excellence (FACE)